 Being Charged & Bailed by the Police

-If you have been arrested and interviewed by the Police, at the conclusion of a police station interview the officers need to decide whether or not the investigation is at an end, or if not, how to proceed.
+If you have been arrested and interviewed by the Police, at the end of a police station interview the officers must decide whether or not the investigation is at an end, or if not, how to proceed.

 The options they have are: